dotnet/docs/docs/getting-started/what-is-dotnet.md

 - By using GitHub's pull request model, you can open bugs, suggest modifications to source code, and submit new feature requests and source code.

 - You can download all of the source code and build it on your own system.
-The .NET Framework libraries, the runtime, and .NET Framework tools can be built on any of the supported platforms (that is, on Windows x86/x64, Max OS/X, and Linux).
+The .NET Framework libraries, the runtime, and .NET Framework tools can be built on any of the supported platforms (that is, on Windows x86/x64, OS X, and Linux).

 ## Console Applications ##

 The .NET Framework on the Windows desktop allows you to create console applications, and so does .NET Core.
 But .NET Core reinvigorates the console application:

-- Console applications can be compiled to run cross-platform on Windows, the Macintosh, and Linux.
+- Cross-platform: Console applications can run on Windows, OS X, and Linux.

-- Console applications can be compiled natively.
+- Native compilation.
 This combines the benefits of a managed application with the performance of a native C/C++ application.

 ## Ease of Installation ##

-Because .NET Core is not an operating system component, installation does not require administrator privileges, and it does not touch system components like operating system directories or, on Windows systems, the Windows Registry.
-Installation is as simple as copying some files to a directory on the target computer or compiling the framework natively into the application.
+Because .NET Core is not an operating system component, installation:

+- Does not require administrator privileges.

+- Does not touch system components like operating system directories or, on Windows systems, the Windows Registry.

+- Is as simple as copying some files to a directory on the target computer or compiling the framework natively into the application.

 New developers can get started developing for .NET in under one minute, including downloading the frameworks and tools.
 You can install .NET Core from the [.NET Core getting started page](https://dotnet.github.io/getting-started/#/windows ".NET Core getting started page").